 Range livestock producers operate on a narrow profit margin, so taking advantage of new technology is imperative to their financial success.
 But finding specific production and marketing information in a timely manner is often difficult for ranchers who reside in remote areas.
 Frequently, when one producer has a question or problem, neighboring cattle producers have similar questions or issues.
-The University of Nevada Cooperative Extension (UNCE) Coffee Shop email exchange functions as the vital link between producers and the information they need.
+The Extension Coffee Shop email exchange functions as the vital link between producers and the information they need.

-During the question-answer service for UNCE’s Coffee Shop, the questions and answers are then relayed back out to all email subscribers.
+During the question-answer service for the University's Extension Coffee Shop, the questions and answers are then relayed back out to all email subscribers.
 When one producer has a question, all other subscribers benefit from the answer.

 To check out the latest tip, log on to www.nevadacattlemen.org and click on Coffee Shop in the upper right-hand corner for access to the Tips page.
 Once registered, questions are sent to email@example.com.